convisoappsec/conviso-docs/docs/general/integration_policies.md

 - **Low**: By checking this box, only vulnerabilities with low severity will be sent to your Scanner tool.

-- **Medium**: If you check this box, only vulnerabilities with medium severity will be sent to your Scannerg tool.
+- **Medium**: If you check this box, only vulnerabilities with medium severity will be sent to your Scanner tool.

 - **High**: By checking this box, only vulnerabilities with high severity will be sent to your Scanner tool.